 Hearing weird noises when your air conditioner is working?
 There's a strong probability there’s something wrong with your AC.
-If you don’t pay attention to it, it could lead to major—and expensive—problems later.
-We're going to help you find out what’s happening with your air conditioner and what you can do to correct it.
+If you don’t pay attention to it, it could lead to extensive—and expensive—problems down the road.
+We're going to help you figure out what’s going on with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates a complication with your refrigerant line.
+- Gurgling - Gurgling usually indicates a complication with your refrigerant line.
 If you can't identify where the noise is coming from, that's alright.
-An expert can help find out where this noise is occurring.
-You can find more information on our gurgling noises guide.
+A professional can help determine where this noise is occurring.
+You can learn more information on our gurgling noises guide.

 - Crackling - Crackling could be due to debris in the unit or aging ductwork.
-Debris in the outdoor unit will create a noise outside your house.
-Aging ductwork can create noise inside your house.
-Check out our crackling noise guide for more information.
+Debris in the outdoor unit will cause a noise outside your house.
+Aging ductwork can cause noise inside your house.
+Read our crackling noise guide for more information.

 - Hissing - Hissing can be caused by a damanged refrigerant line, an internal valve leak or the compressor.
 Peruse our hissing noise guide for more on that.

 - Pulsating - Pulsating can be due to a loose part.
-Take a look at our pulsating noise guide for more information.
+Check out our pulsating noise guide for more information.

 - Loud Noise - A clear noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
-Read our loud noise guide for more information.
+Read our loud noise guide for additional information.